transtats/transtats/CONTRIBUTING.md

 ## Setting up environment

-To try Transtats just pull docker image and spin container or, follow docker-compose path.
+To try Transtats just build a docker image and spin container or, follow docker-compose path.
 These environments are based on `test settings` and should contain demo data.
 Development environments can be created using vagrant or virtualenv.

 ### Try and Test

 #### Docker

 Get docker daemon running.
-Build or pull `transtats` image *([docker.io](https://hub.docker.com/r/transtats/transtats/))* and get started.
+Build `transtats` image and get started.

-- Build the image *(optional)*
+- Build the image

   - Clone the repo and build the image
     ```shell